hardaker/git-soc/README.md

 * Support for bootstrapping with ansible
 * ideally multiple-commands at once in the background, stopping for interative when needed on some repos
-* Startup from just a set of yaml files retrieved from another machine (after a new yaml files are found, it should auto-clone everything needed)
+* Startup from just a set of yaml files retrieved from another system (after a new yaml files are found, it should auto-clone everything needed)

 # Why not others